anmolshah80/corp-comment/README.md

 - Create a `utils.ts` file under _lib_ folder to include the commonly used function to capitalize the company name
 - Upvote or downvote feedbacks upon clicking the button
 - Focus _textarea_ field on `/` (forward slash) keydown
-- Use `context API` to avoid the unnecessary _props drilling_
+- Use `Context API` to avoid unnecessary _props drilling_

-## To-dos

-- Show a toaster when the server responds with `201-Created` status after submitting the feedback form
+- Install and configure `Zustand` to replace the `Context API` currently used in the app